VanKal05/Vacho_online_shopping/wp-content/plugins/ar-for-wordpress/readme.txt

 13. 3d Gallery Builder

 == Changelog ==

+=6.2=
+* List of Models on Settings page when Limit Exceeded with links to edit or delete
+* PHP 8.1 compatibility update

+=6.1=
+* QR Code fix issue where it appears as white box

+=6.0=
+* Emissive Lighting Option
+* Light Color Option with ColorPicker
+* Settings Page option to Hide Posts which sets the default Visibility of new model posts to Private - AR for WordPress
+* Further QR Code API improvements

+=5.91=
+* Bug and styling fixes

+=5.9=
+* QR Code and performance issue bug fixes

+=5.8=
+* QR Code image improvements
+* Add New Model Page display improvements

 =5.7=
 * Fixed incompatibility issues with QR code generation if imagick not enabled